 Rainwater levels in cisterns are therefore important to monitor for checking capacities and signaling abnormal tank behaviors.
 But this is time-consuming and too manual to check regularly with standard liquid level meters for rainwater harvesting systems.

-Pneumatic and Capacitive Sensors
+Pneumatic and capacitive sensors

-Capacitance-based sensors, similar to pneumatic sensors, have probes installed that are in contact with the liquid that measures the change in capacitance with reference to air [ref].
+Capacitance-based sensors, similar to pneumatic sensors, have probes installed that are in contact with the liquid that measures the change in capacitance with reference to air.
 Capacitive sensors also come in non-contact form so can be applied to the outside of a rainwater cistern such as plastic above-ground cisterns.
 Unfortunately, capacitive sensors can be impacted by metallic materials so they cannot be used in all rainwater cisterns.

-Ultrasonic and Radar Sensors
+Ultrasonic and radar sensors

 However, despite these non-contact devices, their accuracy can attenuate when the liquid is furthest away from the sensor.
-They also come with a hefty price tag [ref] so may not be economically feasible for all rainwater cisterns.
+They also come with a hefty price tag, so may not be economically feasible for all rainwater cisterns.
 Therefore, rainwater cisterns need a more cost-effective, easy-to-install solution capable of sending accurate readings for efficient water storage and use.

-Liquid level sensors have been tailored to many other industrial tanks however still miss on accuracy, installation and cost for rainwater harvesting cisterns.
+Liquid level sensors have been tailored to many other industrial tanks however still miss on accuracy, installation, and cost for rainwater harvesting cisterns.

-At LAIIER we have developed a thin, accurate impedance sensor that can be applied like a sticker to the inside of a rainwater cistern- whether concrete, plastic or metal.
+At LAIIER we have developed a thin, accurate impedance sensor that can be applied like a sticker to the inside of a rainwater cistern- whether concrete, plastic, or metal.
 Due to the innovative, flexible sensor design, the sensor can be manufactured to any desired length to accurately measure the full span of the rainwater cistern.